1991 German Grand Prix: Race report

 On Sunday, a couple of hours before the race, there was a FIA driver's meeting and Senna requested to race director Roland Bruynseraede that the tyre walls at the chicanes be replaced with traffic cones because of the possibility of hitting the tyres and rolling; that happened to him during qualifying for the Mexican Grand Prix, and this heated up when FIA president Jean-Marie Balestre, Senna and a few other drivers had a brief argument over the regulations involving safety.
 Balestre then instigated a democratic vote, and the vote went towards removing the tyre walls and replacing them with traffic cones.

 At the start of the race, Mansell made a great start while Berger slotted into second ahead of team-mate Senna, with Prost, Patrese, and Alesi rounding out the top six.
 At the back Mark Blundell spun but continued, although Larini spun off into retirement in his attempt to avoid the Brabham.
 Berger made a bad pit-stop and fell back to tenth, while Prost started to reel in Senna.
 Mansell was running away at the front and when he pitted for tyres he dropped just behind Alesi, but did not waste time in changing the situation and passed Alesi two laps later to re-take the lead.
 While Mansell was surging away, a tremendous battle developed for third place between Senna, Prost, and Patrese, with Riccardo beating both men before setting off after Alesi.
 Senna and Prost continued to squabble over fourth and the major talking point came on lap 37 when Prost attempted to pass Senna going into the first chicane.
 Prost was faster and tried to go around the outside, Senna would not give way and Prost went off and proceeded to stall the engine.
 Prost blamed Senna and said he would not be so forgiving the next time while Senna accused Prost of complaining for the sake of complaining.
 Prost's comments would earn him a one-race suspended ban, while the FIA ordered a sit-down meeting between the two men at the next race.
-Meanwhile, Mansell cruised to his third straight win, leading home Patrese, Alesi, Berger, de Cesaris, and Gachot, Senna having run out of fuel on the last lap for the second straight race and being classified seventh, allowing Mansell to close to within eight points of Senna in the drivers championship.
+Meanwhile, Mansell cruised to his third straight win, leading home Patrese, Alesi, Berger, de Cesaris, and Gachot.
+Senna was running in fourth place, but ran out of fuel on the last lap for the second straight race and was classified seventh, allowing Mansell to close to within eight points of Senna in the drivers championship.